nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![Ui](images/ui-explained.png)

-Point of View: You are an Avenger sitting behind the control table, supervising your students through the transparent glass while physically interacting with the system to manage your tutee's grades and participation.
+Point of View: You are an Avenger sitting behind the control table, supervising your students through the transparent glass while physically interacting with the system to manage your student grades and participation.

 Don't get us wrong though.
-We are not mad space scientists doing controlled experiment on students. *Or are we?...*
+We are not mad space scientists doing controlled experiment on our students. *Or are we?...*

 Components of UI | Functionality
 --- | ---
-Menu bar | Provides an immediate mean to execute commands relating to student academic data, or relating to usage history.
-There are 4 menus for you to choose from.
+Menu bar | Provides an immediate mean to execute commands relating to student academic data or usage history.
+There are 4 menus to choose from.
-Student list | Shows the current list of students in your class, along with their tags Command box | This is where you will enter your command and press Enter to use Academy Directory CLI Status message display | This is where Academy Directory will inform you of what has happened after your command Result visualizer display | This is where Academy Directory will visualize your data or results for better usage.
+Student list | Shows the current list of students in your class, along with their tags and contact number Command box | This is where you will enter your command and press Enter to use Academy Directory Command Line Interface Status message display | This is where Academy Directory will inform you of what is happening after the commands you entered Result visualizer display | This is where Academy Directory will visualize your data or results, on your request.

 --------------------------------------------------------------------------------------------------------------------